Join our team at Overton Park Conservancy!

-- Develops best practices, strategy, policies and procedures for donor and prospect management
+- Develops best practices, policies, and procedures for donor and prospect cultivation, solicitation, and stewardship

-- Develops and maintains ongoing relationships with major donors, partners & collaborators
+- Develops and maintains ongoing relationships with major donors, partners, and collaborators

 - Develops and tracks proposals and reports for all foundation and corporate fundraising